Gen Z Employee Working in a Modern Office

 The complaints?
 Poor attention to detail, lack of enthusiasm, and a casual communication style that doesn’t exude professionalism.

 But here’s the thing: While some criticisms may have merit, they’re only part of the story.
-Behind these surface-level concerns lies a mountain of untapped potential that’s often overlooked.
+But the surface-level concerns tend to crowd out a more useful question: what are these candidates actually capable of?

 What Gen Z Brings to the Table